Markovian dynamics of concurrent systems: Introduction

 \section{Introduction}

-The emerging of network systems over the past decades has revealed the need for taking into account a particular feature of certain dynamical systems, namely their asynchronous behaviour.
-Concurrency theory from Computer Science has studied various models involving asynchrony.
-But few has been done for giving a mathematical ground to a notion of dynamical system involving an intrinsic notion of \emph{asynchronous actions}.
-This paper is an attempt to establish such a ground.

-The notion of asynchronous systems has applications outside the field of Computer Science.
-Network systems, in a broad sense, can be seen everywhere.
-In a chemical solution with several products and several enabled reactions for instance, different chemical reactions can occur concurrently: there are potential applications in natural and physical sciences as well.
+Concurrency theory covers the study of systems with concurrency features.
+An important class of models introduced for this purpose is that of \emph{trace monoids}, also called \emph{free partially commutative monoids} and \emph{heaps monoids} in the literature~\cite{cartier69,viennot86,diekert90,diekert95,VNBi,krob03}.
+A trace monoid is a presented monoid $\M$ of the form:

-A convenient starting point for expressing the asynchrony, or parallelism, of two ``actions'', say $a$ and~$b$---whatever their exact nature is---, is the commutativity relation $ab=ba$.
+for $(a,b)$ ranging over a fixed symmetric and irreflexive relation on the set $\Sigma$ of generators.
+It allows to express the concurrency of two ``actions'' $a$ and~$b$---whatever their exact nature is---through the commutativity relation $ab=ba$.
 It renders the essential feature that the order of execution of these two actions is irrelevant.
-These considerations naturally lead---as noticed by several authors~\cite{diekert95,diekert90}---to considering a presented monoid $\M$ of the form: